 If you’re traveling around the country, try different varieties.
 For instance, the green tea fields of Boseong have specialty samgyeopsal that comes from pigs exclusively fed organic green tea.
 Trust us, it really does change the taste.

 Brazilian churrascos have become a worldwide phenomenon and cemented Brazil’s reputation as one of the best countries for barbecue.

 Go to a churrasqueria when you want to eat so much meat you’ll feel like exploding.
 It may be a bit uncomfortable, but the beef is so tender, juicy and delicious and you will be so full that you’ll have no room for regret.

 Many people feel squeamish about trying this dish, but it’s actually delicious.

 The texture is a little rubbery, which is to be expected since it’s a muscle, but the flavor is rich.

 Grilling meat is so intrinsically tied to Argentine culture, that barbecue is the country’s national dish.
-It should come as no surprise since there are actually more cattle than people in this South American country.
+(There are actually more cattle than people in this South American country.)